p10ns11y/bookshelf/INSTRUCTIONS.md

 limited because this is a client-side application only.
 You can take this further with server side rendered applications.
-So if your app requires _screaming_ fast performance, then consider investigating a server-side rendering framework like [Next.js](https://nextjs.org/) or a static site generation framework like [Gatsby](https://www.gatsbyjs.com/).
+So if your app requires _screaming_ fast performance, then consider investigating a server-side rendering framework like [Next.js](https://nextjs.org/) or a server-side generation framework like [Gatsby](https://www.gatsbyjs.com/).

-Here's what happens when a logged-in user goes to our app:
+Here's what happens when an logged-in user goes to our app:

 1. Get the document (`index.html`)
 2. Get the linked JS (`<script src="...">`) and CSS